mbn-ms-dk/DaprTool/demos/documentation/demos.md

     value: "./components/secrets/local/local_secrets.json"
 ```

-**Azure**
+__Azure__

 When using the `--deploy` options a local file ( _local_secrets.json_ ) is created to be injected in to the yaml configuration of the component.
-In this process a Service principal is created to manage the access to _Azure Keyvault_.
+In this process a Service principal is created to manage the access to _Azure Key Vault_.
-The _local_secrets.json_ file is populated with service principal information as well as the keyvault name and tenant id.
+The _local_secrets.json_ file is populated with service principal information as well as the key vault name and tenant ID.

 ![Image of json file](/demos/documentation/images/demos_dapr_secrets_azure_json.png)